luanpotter/xyz-gae-generator/README.md

 # xyz-gae-generator

-A maven generator for quickly bootstraping a GAE project.
+A maven generator for quickly bootstraping a GAE project using the [Spark](http://sparkjava.com) framework.

 Are you looking for [xyz-generator](https://github.com/luanpotter/xyz-generator)?
 If you'd like to create a simple Java project, check it out.